tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 and don't have access to your computer.
-I prefer downloading the latest alpha from [GitHub](https://github.com/ankidroid/Anki-Android/releases) because AnkiDroid's releases are slow.
+I prefer downloading the latest alpha from [GitHub](https://github.com/ankidroid/Anki-Android/releases) because the releases on F-Droid tend to be slow.

-To sync your collection on desktop, press `Y` or click "Sync" on the toolbar.
+To sync your collection on desktop, press <kbd>Y</kbd> or click "Sync" on the toolbar.

 ## Import an example mining deck